peter-kish/gloot/README.md

 There are a few requirements each protoset JSON must fulfill:

-* The JSON must be a JSON array.
+* The JSON must be a JSON array containing JSON objects.
 * Each element of the array must contain the `id` property uniquely identifying the prototype.

 Below is an example of a minimal item protoset JSON: